Pedro Páramo: Donis and his wife/sister

 These two are some of the last living people in the town.
 Donis is suspicious of Juan and his motives for being there and thinks that he is a serious criminal, perhaps a murderer, and does not want him to spend the night.
-Donis is engaged in an incestous relationship with his sister, started in an attempt to repopulate the town, although they once asked a bishop riding through town to marry them which he furiously refused, demanding they stop their relationship and "live like men".
+Donis is engaged in an incestuous relationship with his sister, started in an attempt to repopulate the town, although they once asked a bishop riding through town to marry them which he furiously refused, demanding they stop their relationship and "live like men".
 His wife/sister starts to like Juan after the first night and does a little extra to try to get him some more food since they have so little.
 She trades some of the old sheets for food and coffee with her older sister.
 Donis is glad that Juan showed up since he could now leave the town and have his wife/sister taken care of.
-Years ago, it is recounted that a bishop went through and refused to marry the two.